VirtuallyScott/magllama-backend/postgres/README.md

 - The `active_at` column records when the record became active.
 - The `inactive_at` column records when the record was marked as inactive (soft-deleted).
 - The `inactivated_by` column (where present) records the user who performed the inactivation.
+- **Indices**: All major tables have indices on `inactive_at` and other frequently queried columns (such as foreign keys and unique fields) to improve query performance.

 ## CRUD Operations